 - not be considered a dependent for tax filing purposes; and

-- have adjusted gross income in 2019 over:
+- have adjusted gross income in 2019 under:

 - $64,000 if married filing jointly